Now Reading

 Launceston might not be the capital city, but that doesn’t stop the place from becoming popular as a culinary paradise.
 A must-visit for all foodies, Launceston also happens to be a cultural hub with several boutique shops, art studios, and museums.

-While exploring culture, indulge in some wine-tasting at the wine region in the Tamar Valley.
 If you get too tipsy, then stay for the night at the Armalong Winery Chalets, located in Rosevears.
 Launceston is best for things to do in Tasmania in winter!

 9. Mount Field National Park